Money Matters Made Simple for Moms:

 Men’s Health Month 2024: How To Save Money On Screenings

 When was the last time you visited your doctor?
 If you can’t remember, it might be time to stop dragging your feet and make that appointment.
+June is officially kicks off Men’s Health Month, so there’s no better time to get a checkup.

+Fortunately, your health insurance plan is required to cover over 15 preventative services, including blood pressure and cholesterol screening, at no cost to you.
 Even if your issue doesn’t fall under a covered service — or if you’re uninsured — you might qualify for a free or low-cost health screening program for men.

 While visiting the doctor is never fun (and sometimes downright awkward), these proactive screenings can help keep you healthy and thriving.
+Here are some resources to help you make your health a priority this Men’s Health Month.

 General Men’s Health Care Resources